 Struggling to make your way through a one-on-one date?
 Need something new to talk about?
 A new language and culture is an endless source of interest and curiosity that you can share with your partner.
 Learn about the language and culture, then plan your next holiday together.
 Try the travel section of this magazine for some more ideas.

 Language class is the place that many a romance has kicked off.
 And today these romances can start online too.
-Rosetta Stone tutor sessions are great places to meet people who are learning the same language as you, for practise, friendship and maybe more….
+Rosetta Stone Coaching Sessions are great places to meet people who are learning the same language as you, for practise, friendship and maybe more….

 There are few better excuses for a one-on-one date than practising your language skills.
 Getting a Language exchange partner is an increasingly popular way to supplement a course and also a great way to form new friendships.
 Intimacy guaranteed.

 The Rosetta Stone approach to language learning is much-loved around the world, with five-star ratings in both the Apple and Google stores.
 The focus is on building your speaking confidence and conversational ability (date ready, you might say).
 Instead of translations, you learn the sights and sounds of the language, and how to pronounce phrases well.

 Language learner, teacher and contributing author to the Rosetta Stone magazine

 The 15/30 method

 PODCAST: ‘Language as a necessity and a joy’

 How to design a language course shaped around your interests